 Grass Fed Lamb

 In the mid 1990’s the farm transitioned from cattle to sheep.
 This was done because after New Zealand had lost government subsidies Ontario lamb could compete with imported grass fed lamb.
 We started with a sturdy Dorset, Rambouillet and Finn cross growing the flock to 250 sheep.
-For extra income John sheared sheep and has hence passed the craft down to Natalie.
-It was in the late 1990’s that the family started to look at milking sheep and became a member of the fledgling Ontario Sheep Dairy association.
+For extra income John sheared sheep and has hence passed the craft down to his daughter Natalie.
+It was in the late 1990’s that the family started to look at milking sheep and became a member of the fledgling Ontario Sheep Dairy Association.
 At that time there was nowhere in Canada to process sheep’s milk and the association was poised to start shipping milk to Minnesota for processing.
 From their we would get the finished product back to start marketing in Southern Ontario.
 We had the great fortune of working with Chris Buschbeck and Axel Meiste of Wool Drift Farm.
 They were the leading force of this concept and the first to bring the Friesian milking breed to Ontario.
 Unfortunately it was the US government that stopped us in our tracks refusing to allow Ontario sheep milk to enter the United States.